tensorflow/community/rfcs/20191016-dlpack-support.md

 DLPack is a community effort to define a common tensor data structure that can be shared by different frameworks allowing data to be quickly shared often with zero or minimal copy.
 One of the main bottlenecks when trying to achieve GPU performance is I/O.  The transfer of data between GPU and CPU or between formats is costly to the point where many operations become faster to simply run on the CPU because of the additional costs associated with moving the data.
 Even when mechanisms exist to copy data directly on GPU, memory constraints limit the application because two copies of the data are required.
 By implementing dlpack within TensorFlow there would be a way to transfer data directly between frameworks, enabling the development of a range of applications that weren't previously possible but are currently available in PyTorch and MxNet.

-Applications that take advantage of dlpack include: (adding my own, other contributions needed)
+Existing applications that take advantage of dlpack include: (adding my own, other contributions needed)
- - Inline on-gpu preprocessing of tabular data using cuDF to prepare it for the model (normalization, categorical encoding, etc) improving preprocessing performance by 10x
+ - Inline on-gpu preprocessing of tabular data using cuDF to prepare it for the model (normalization, categorical encoding, etc) improving preprocessing performance by 10x over pandas and CPU
  - Larger than cpu memory dataloader that iterates over parquet files and batch loads tensors, providing a significant speedup over traditional dataloaders for tabular data
  - End to end acceleration of training on GPU (https://medium.com/rapids-ai/accelerating-deep-learning-recommender-systems-by-15x-using-rapids-fastai-and-pytorch-b50b4d8568d1)

 Beyond the application benefit, Tensorflow's adoption of dlpack would further incentivize other frameworks considering its adoption as all three major DL frameworks would now be supporting it.
-That would improve the availability of other frameworks for the Tensorflow userbase.

 ## User Benefit

 How will users (or other contributors) benefit from this work?
 What would be the headline in the release notes or blog post?

 Users who wish to utilize other GPU accelerated frameworks like cuDF, cuPy, etc would be able to do so without expensive copy operations.
-By doing direct dataloading, feature engineering and preprocessing on GPU we see 10-15x speedups over traditional workflows involving CPUs to prepare the data for model readiness.
+By doing direct dataloading, feature engineering and preprocessing on GPU we see 10-15x speedups over traditional workflows involving CPUs to prepare the data for model readiness in other frameworks and they would be immediately available in tensorflow.

+Along those same lines users would be able to develop preprocessing or other GPU based functionality and be able to support integration with all dl frameworks simplifying development efforts when creating solutions that are upstream or downstream from deep learning models.

+A blog post or release notes headline could read "Tensorflow now supports dlpack enabling interoperability with other GPU powered frameworks like cuPy, cuDF, DGM, TGL, PyTorch, and MxNet."

 ## Design Proposal